-Nathan believes the time he spent studying in Barcelona and Paris as part of the KIC InnoEnergy Renewable Energy MSc has been invaluable to his career.
+Nathan believes the time he spent studying in Barcelona and Paris as part of the InnoEnergy Renewable Energy MSc has been invaluable to his career.
 He now works for UK company BBOXX

 How did you choose your course?